Anderson earns 24-save shutout as Sens blank Wings 2-0

+OTTAWA, Ontario (AP) -- Craig Anderson has the Ottawa Senators on the verge of reaching the postseason.

-OTTAWA, Ontario (AP) -- Erik Karlsson and Tom Pyatt scored and Craig Anderson made 24 saves for his fifth shutout of the season and the Ottawa Senators defeated the Detroit Red Wings 2-0 on Tuesday night.
+Anderson made 24 saves for his fifth shutout of the season and Erik Karlsson and Tom Pyatt scored in the Senators' 2-0 win over the Detroit Red Wings on Tuesday night.

 The win coupled with Tampa Bay's 4-0 loss to Boston means the Senators need just one point in their final three games to clinch a playoff spot.